 Were You Deceived into Buying Unsuitable Securities because of False Information?

 Securities fraud involving false information has recently become widespread, with many investors being deceived and manipulated into purchasing unsuitable securities such as subprime mortgage products and private placements.
 Brokers and brokerage firms have a duty to conduct business with their investors in good faith.
 Knowingly or recklessly distributing false or incomplete information to clients is a form of securities fraud for which both the broker and the brokerage firm may be held liable.

-If you have been victimized by the deceitfulness of brokers, securities advisors or brokerage firms, you need the assistance of a law firm nationally recognized for its professional excellence.
-The securities fraud lawyers at Meyer Wilson have decades of collective of experience developing skills and strategies for a narrow but necessary area of the law: investment fraud.
+If you have been victimized by the deceitfulness of brokers, securities advisors or brokerage firms, you need the assistance of a law firm with the experience and resources to fight for you.
+The securities fraud lawyers at Meyer Wilson have decades of collective of experience representing the victims of investment fraud.

-Our sole devotion to this practice area has allowed us to serve victims of fraud in claims against the largest investment firms in the U.S., helping hundreds of clients recover hundreds of millions of dollars in assets considered permanently lost.
+Our devotion to this practice area has allowed us to help victims of fraud recover their losses in claims against investment firms through the U.S. recovering hundreds of millions of dollars on their clients’ behalf.
 If you have a false information claim against a securities trading firm, our securities fraud attorneys can aggressively pursue your case.

 For assistance with your securities fraud claim, complete our online form for a free case evaluation.